s3rvac/ssdeep-rs/README.md

 License
 -------

-The code is licensed under the terms of GPLv3.
+The wrapper's code is licensed under the terms of GPLv3.

 This wrapper includes the unchanged source distribution of [ssdeep version 2.13](http://ssdeep.sourceforge.net/changes.txt), which is compiled and